trishulnaik/Sigma-OP-Challenges/README.md

 [Challenge-12](https://challenge-12--sigma-op.netlify.app/) Given 5 boxes, assign a random color and a random background to each box using DOM concepts.

 [Challenge-13](https://challenge-13--sigma-op.netlify.app/) Design the Card using the Reference of Card.png

+[Challenge-14](https://challenge-14--sigma-op.netlify.app/) Make a Hecking simulator, which has green background and shows this messages with random delay from 1 to 7 seconds